ohduran/portfolio-analysis-tool/README.md

 # Technical Showcase - Portfolio Analysis Tool
-The following project is a prototype of a portfolio analysis tool.
+This project is the prototype of a portfolio analysis tool.

 ## How to set it up